AI9Stars/XLRS-Bench/README.md

 # 🔥News

 * **`2025.05.16`**: XLRS-Bench-lite is released on Hugging Face.
-* **`2025.05.06`**: XLRS-Bench has been selected for a public competition by China’s Ministry of Education and will be fully released on August 4th, as requested by the organizers.
+* **`2025.05.06`**: XLRS-Bench has been selected for a public competition by China’s Ministry of Education and will be fully released on **August 4th**, as requested by the organizers.
 * **`2025.04.04`**: Selected as **Highlight** by CVPR 2025!
 * **`2025.04.01`**: The dataset is currently under final review and will be released in one month.
 * **`2025.02.27`**: XLRS-Bench has been accepted by CVPR 2025!